 2. Use Acid Citrus for Other Fruits

-Droplets from Lemon can keep fruits like the avocado longer.
-Avocado used as recipes in your salad needs an extra touch of lemon drops before adding it to your salad.
+Droplets from Lemon can keep fruits like avocado longer.
+Avocado used as a recipe in your salad needs an extra touch of lemon drops before adding it to your salad.
 The acid from the lemon will prevent it from turning brown which will eventually spoil your salad no matter how well you preserve the salad.

 3. Never Keep Washed Vegetables and Fruits in the Fridge

 Washing your fruits and vegetables is highly recommended before consumption but washing them before refrigerating can affect their life span.
 Moisture on refrigerated fruits and vegetables will only make it closer to its decaying stage.
 Therefore, the best method is to wash them only when you need them.

 4. Keep Berries from Water

 Berries are also prone to quick decay when they come in contact with water even if you refrigerate them after washing.
 Do the same “refrigerate before washing” procedure for berries too.
 Never keep them in crisper drawers, and wash them only in well-ventilated containers.